quantling/JudiLingMeasures.jl/README.md

 ## Measures in this package

 For an overview over all measures in this package and how to use them, please refer to the documentation, which can be found in `docs/build/index.html`.

+For a comparison of measures in JudiLingMeasures and WpmWithLDL/[LDLConvFunctions](https://github.com/dosc91/LDLConvFunctions) see `notebooks/compare_JudiLingMeasures_with_WpmWithLdl_and_LDLConvFunctions.ipynb`.